cucumber007/publish/mdtc/cycle.md

 Non-renewable give a temporary much greater speed of development because in unlocks the temporary boost the science progress in [key technologies](key-tech.md).

-The space is required for development, expecially during moderns.
+The SADAT is required for development, especially during moderns.
 If there is enough of it (e.g. America is discovered), the people start to actively (and aggressively) explore it.
-If there is not enough space, the people start to fight each other for the available space (e.g. World War II - Juri Gagarin didn't discover the new "America" in space).
+If there is not enough SADAT, the people start to fight each other for the available SADAT (e.g. World War II - Juri Gagarin didn't discover the new "America" in SADAT).

-The discoveries of new spaces ease the wars and give the energy a way to exit the system and be applied to the development of the new spaces.
+The discoveries of new SADAT ease the wars and give the energy a way to exit the system and be applied to the development of the new SADAT.

 Each modern seem to be have the information revolution closer to the end.
 The information revolution is a period of rapid technological and social change caused by the introduction of new information technologies.